It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 - You either exercised for 30 minutes today or you didn’t.

-Make sure you are picking a blueprint that you can build (it’s not overly optimistic), and keep things simple.
+Make sure you are picking a blueprint that you can build (it’s not TOO unrealistic), and keep things simple.
 A target weight loss goal of 1 pound per week is reasonable and sustainable.
 Remember that the focus should be on SUSTAINABLE progress – not “progress at any cost.”

 Or in fantasy terms, after you finally slay the dragon, go find a bigger one!